paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-067-freedom-for-russia-and-emerging-eurasian-democracies-and-open-markets-support.md

 <a id="section-5851"></a>
 ## § 5851.
 Authorization for establishment of Democracy Corps
-**(a) Establishment; purpose** The President is authorized to provide for the establishment of the Democracy Corps as a private nonprofit organization, incorporated in the District of Columbia, whose purpose shall be to maintain a presence in the independent states of the former Soviet Union as described in subsection (c) of this section.
+**(a) Establishment; purpose** The President is authorized to provide for the establishment of the Democracy Corps as a private nonprofit organization, incorporated in the District of Columbia, whose purpose shall be to maintain a presence in the independent states of the former Soviet Union as described in subsection (c).

 **(b) Board of Directors** The Board of Directors of the Democracy Corps shall have not more than 10 members, appointed by the President.
 Individuals appointed to the Board—

-(1) shall, individually or through the organizations they represent, have experience and expertise appropriate to carrying out the purpose of the Democracy Corps, including involvement either with activities of the type described in subsection (d) of this section or in the independent states;
+(1) shall, individually or through the organizations they represent, have experience and expertise appropriate to carrying out the purpose of the Democracy Corps, including involvement either with activities of the type described in subsection (d) or in the independent states;

 (2) shall be United States citizens; and